kublade/documentation/docs/contributing.md

 ## Community Support

-- Join discussions in our community channels (e.g., Slack, Discord, mailing list).
+- Join discussions in our community channels.
 - Help others by answering questions and reviewing PRs.
 - Respect differing viewpoints and foster a welcoming environment.